 Pregnant women receive weekly home visits and are provided education on fetal development, benefits of breastfeeding, maternal nutrition, maternal depression, substance use and abuse during pregnancy, labor and delivery, and understanding routine prenatal and postpartum care.
-Other topics discussed during weekly visits may include managing stress, newborn care safety, intimate partner issues, and budgeting, goal setting, and adjusting to life with baby.
-All of this information is provided using the FSU Partners for a Healthy Baby Home Visiting Curriculum, а unique, research based resource developed right here at the FSU Center for Prevention and Early Intervention Policy.
-Of the 18 pregnant women served byEarly Head Start during FY 2019-2020...> 61% Enrolled in Early Head Start before the beginning of their 3rd trimester> 100% Enrolled in Medicaid Family Engagement
+Other topics discussed during weekly visits may include managing stress, newborn care safety, intimate partner issues, budgeting, goal setting, and adjusting to life with baby.
+All of this information is provided using the FSU Partners for a Healthy Baby Home Visiting Curriculum, a research based resource developed right here at the FSU Center for Prevention and Early Intervention Policy.

+Of the 6 pregnant women served by Early Head Start during FY 2020-2021...

+- > 50% Enrolled in Early Head Start before the beginning of their 3rd trimester - > 100% Enrolled in Medicaid

+Family Engagement

 In addition to enhancing child development, Early Head Start programs are designed to strengthen families and empower parents to set and achieve goals.
 To this end, families are actively involved in goal-setting for their children and families, planning and decision-making about program services.
-Family engagement activities include: - Home visits (virtual from March to August) - Setting goals for their child's educational plan - Setting goals for their own education and family development - Leadership activities, through Parent Committee and the Policy Council 55% of families in the program were linked to outside community agencies to meet their various needs.
-100% of families received emergency assistance in the form of diapers, formula, and home hygiene items from the program in response to family need caused by COVID-19.
+Family engagement activities include:

+- Home visits (virtually due to COVID-19) - Setting goals for their child's educational plan - Setting goals for their own education and family development - Leadership activities, through Parent Committee and the Policy Council (virtually due to COVID-19)